acon96/home-llm/README.md

 ```
 </details>

-### Synthetic Dataset
-The synthetic dataset is aimed at covering basic day to day operations in home assistant such as turning devices on and off.
-The supported entity types are: light, fan, cover, lock, media_player, climate, switch

-The dataset is available on HuggingFace: https://huggingface.co/datasets/acon96/Home-Assistant-Requests
-The source for the dataset is in the [data](/data) of this repository.

-### Training

-If you want to prepare your own training environment, see the details on how to do it in [Training](./docs/Training.md) document.

-The 3B model was trained as a full fine-tuning on 2x RTX 4090 (48GB).
-Training time took approximately 28 hours.
-It was trained on the `--large` dataset variant.

-The 1B model was trained as a full fine-tuning on an RTX 3090 (24GB).
-Training took approximately 2 hours.
-It was trained on the `--medium` dataset variant.

 ## Home Assistant Addon
 In order to facilitate running the project entirely on the system where Home Assistant is installed, there is an experimental Home Assistant Add-on that runs the oobabooga/text-generation-webui to connect to using the "remote" backend options.
 The addon can be found in the [addon/](./addon/README.md) directory.